-Michael Porter enters his fifth season with Clemson’s track & field and cross country programs in 2017-18, his third as an assistant coach.
+Michael Porter is in his sixth season with Clemson’s track & field and cross country programs in 2018-19, his fifth as an assistant coach.
 He previously served in a volunteer capacity in 2013-14.
-He is directly responsible for assisting head coach Mark Elliott with the instruction of Clemson’s middle distance and distance runners, and is the school’s cross country coach for men and women.
+He is directly responsible for assisting head coach Mark Elliott with the instruction of Clemson’s middle distance and distance runners, and is the program’s cross country coach for men and women.

 Prior to his stint at Clemson, Porter also served in a volunteer capacity for the 2012-13 season at LSU alongside Elliott.
 He helped coached Natoya Goule to NCAA National Championships in both the indoor and outdoor 800 meters.
 He also helped coach Charlene Lipsey, first-team All-American in both seasons and the SEC’s 800 Indoor Champion in 2013.
 Porter also had a positive effect on the performances of Laura Carleton, who won an SEC crown in the indoor 5000 meters.

 Before his volunteer experience on the Bayou, Porter was the head cross country and track coach at Colonial Forge High School in Stafford, Va.
 His teams collected 10 Commonwealth District titles, six Northwest Region Championships and two State Championship podium finishes.

 Individually, he coached 18 all-state athletes and an All-American squad in the boys 4×800 meter relay.
 Additionally, 12 of his athletes from Colonial Forge went on to compete at the Division I level in track & field and cross country.

 Porter was named Coach of the Year for boys cross country by the Washington Post and Free-Lance Star in 2010.
 He was also the girls Coach of the Year in cross country that season.
 In 2012, he was named Coach of the Year in both sports for indoor and outdoor track & field by the Free-Lance Star.